bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 LLM is precisely the concept as it is used in other transfer learning applications.
 The main idea is to take an existing trained model ("pre-trained model"), and modify the weights in order to adapt it to a different task.
-The modification of the weights can be for a subset of the layers, all of them, or even none of them but effectively modifying the weights by augmenting the model with additional trainable parameters.
-Variants of the latter has been a `popular technique <https://arxiv.org/abs/2106.09685>`__ to cheaply fine-tune an existing LLM reducing the cost by orders of magnitude compared to training the base model (or naively directly fine-tuning an LLM).
+The modification of the weights can be for a subset of the layers, all layers, or even none of them but with some additional trainable augmentations to the model.
+Variants of the latter has been a `popular technique
+<https://arxiv.org/abs/2106.09685>`__ to cheaply fine-tune an existing LLM
+reducing the cost by orders of magnitude compared to training the base model (or naively directly fine-tuning an LLM).
 Typically the fine-tuning uses a lower learning rate so you retain a substantial portion of the learning of the pre-trained model.

 The above "alignment" step is a form of fine-tuning where the base language model is only good at predicting the next token, while fine-tuning gives it the